awsdocs/amazon-ec2-user-guide/doc_source/event-windows.md

      1. For **Duration**, specify the duration of the blocks of time in the event window\.
 The minimum duration per block of time is 2 hours\.
 The minimum duration of the event window must equal or exceed 4 hours in total\.
 All times are in UTC\.
    + If you choose **Time ranges**, choose **Add new time range** and specify the start day and time and the end day and time\.
 Repeat for each time range\.
 The minimum duration per time range is 2 hours\.
 The minimum duration for all time ranges combined must equal or exceed 4 hours in total\.

 1. \(Optional\) For **Target details**, associate one or more instances with the event window so that if the instances are scheduled for maintenance, the scheduled event will occur during the associated event window\.
-You can associate one or more instances with an event window using instance IDs or instance tags\.
-You can associate Dedicated Hosts with an event window using the host ID\.
+You can associate one or more instances with an event window by using instance IDs or instance tags\.
+You can associate Dedicated Hosts with an event window by using the host ID\.

-   Note that you can create the event window without associating a target to the window\.
+   Note that you can create the event window without associating a target with the window\.
 Later, you can modify the window to associate one or more targets\.

 1. \(Optional\) For **Event window tags**, choose **Add tag**, and enter the key and value for the tag\.
 Repeat for each tag\.